gitlabhq/gitlabhq/doc/development/ee_features.md

 ### Code in `config/routes`

-When we add `draw :admin` in `config/routes.rb`, the application will also load the file located in `config/routes/admin.rb`, and also `ee/config/routes/admin.rb` if the file exists.
+When we add `draw :admin` in `config/routes.rb`, the application will try to load the file located in `config/routes/admin.rb`, and also try to load the file located in `ee/config/routes/admin.rb`.

+It should at least load one file, at most two files.
+If it cannot find any files, an error will be raised.

-So if we want to extend a particular route file, just add the same file located in `ee/config/routes`.
+This means if we want to extend a particular CE route file, just add the same file located in `ee/config/routes`.
+If we want to add an EE only route, we could still use `draw :ee_only` and add `ee/config/routes/ee_only.rb` without adding `config/routes/ee_only.rb`.

 ### Code in `app/controllers/`